 Gresford Colliery opened in 1911.
 In 1934 an explosion and fire at Gresford Colliery killed 261 miners.
 Three rescuers also died.

 In the late 20th century the traditional industries in Wrexham entered a steep decline.
 Coal mining in the area ended altogether.
-Gresford Colliery closed 1973.
+Gresford Colliery closed in 1973.
 Bersham Colliery closed in 1986.
-However new industries came to Wrexham including engineering, pharmaceuticals, electronics, chemicals and food processing.
+However new industries came to Wrexham including engineering, pharmaceuticals, electronics, chemicals, and food processing.
 During World War II a large ordnance factory was built at Wrexham.
 After 1945 it was converted into an industrial estate.

 Bersham Heritage Centre opened in 1983.
 Maelor Hospital opened in 1985.
 A swimming pool was built in 1970.
 In 1998 it was refurbished and renamed Waterworld Leisure Complex.
-Then in 1999 two new shopping centers opened in Wrexham, Henblas Square, and Island Green.
+Then in 1999 two new shopping centres opened in Wrexham, Henblas Square, and Island Green.
 The first Wrexham Science Festival was held in 1998.

 Wrexham in the 21st Century